-Get familiar with all of the parts and connections of the breaker and inspect it regularly (especially before each job).
+Take a look Get familiar with all of the parts and connections of the breaker and inspect it regularly (especially before each job).
 The earlier you catch a potential trouble spot, the sooner you can fix it to keep the breaker in working order.
 Taking this important preventative step can save a lot of headaches, money, and time later.

 Get the right tool for the job

 If it wasn’t provided at the acquisition of the hydraulic breaker, check with the manufacturer to obtain a specialized check tool.
 As you disassemble the appropriate parts to use the tool, it would be a prime time to inspect said parts as mentioned.
 Components that can be checked with this tool include the lower bushing, the top angle of the breaker tool, and the retaining pins.

 Make sure hoses are free of cracks and wear.
 A key point to remember is to use the correct length of hose based on the breaker and excavator it is attached to.
 Hoses that are too short or too long with cause more issues that could be easily remedied on the job site.
 Hoses that are too short will limit the range of movement of the hydraulic hammer and run the risk of becoming unattached.
 Long hoses could get hooked on equipment and other surroundings.